 Samba, Red and Mint Frost

-Do They Protect The Eyes From the Sun?
+Do Prescription Sunglasses Protect Your Eyes From the Sun?

-Prescription sunglasses have to follow by certain codes.
-One is that they protect the eyes from UV light, which can lead to eye damage over time.
+Prescription sunglasses protect the eyes from UV light, which can lead to you avoiding some pretty bad eye damage over time.
 That is one of the reasons they are more expensive than regular sunglasses, even high end ones.
 They keep your eyes safe and healthy, no matter how much time you spend in the sunshine.

 Some pairs also have reflective lenses.
 These won’t protect your eyes, but they can be convenient when driving or when in an area with a lot of water, where the sun can be reflected off the surface.